 But why the head?
 Can't we achieve incapacitation with a shot to the spinal column?
 Yes, a hit to the spinal column (anywhere below the jaw and the top of the sternum) can get it done, but that's a very narrow target.
 If you're off by even a few centimeters, you may leave him with enough gas in the tank to deliver a fatal shot to you.
 Train yourself to make well-placed head shots and you avoid the problem altogether.

-Now, while head shots are, in some respects, the "doctrinal" answer, I know of certain units that don't approach target placement.
-They prefer to teach their personnel to shoot at the threat center mass and continue shooting until the threat is down.
-Personally, I'm good with that.
+Now, having said that, there is another way to approach the issue of shot placement.
+I know of some units that don't train their personnel to take head shots per se.
+Instead, they prefer the to teach "shoot the threat center mass and continue shooting until the threat is down" approach.
+Personally, I'm good with that too.

 So, there you have it, the Essentials of CQB.
 In this series we've discussed the three principles of CQB, which are speed, surprise, and violence of action.
 We discussed each element, its best practices and common mistakes.
 And we've only scratched the surface!
 There's a lot I didn't cover, like footwork, mechanical offset when aiming, etc.,.
 We'll talk about that in future.